-The new age of business management requires that employees at every level of the business use some sort of technology.
-From dispatcher to driver, supply chain technology helps managers and owners track where their trucks and drivers are, the status of a job, driving behavior and maintenance histories.
-With regulatory requirements ever increasing and changing and clients demanding accurate estimates of cost and delivery times, technology can help businesses by putting in place systems that do the calculating and monitoring for them.
+The new age of business management requires that employees at every level of business use some sort of technology.
+From dispatcher to driver, from supply chain technology helps managers and owners track where their trucks and drivers are, the status of a job, driving behavior and maintenance histories.
+With regulatory requirements ever increasing and changing and clients demanding more transparency, technology can help businesses by putting in place systems that do the calculating and monitoring for them.

 Fleet management software is playing a critical role in the key goals of streamlining operations and optimizing productivity.

 The key to sustainability and profitability

 In supply chain and logistics, especially, technology is transforming operations as businesses are looking for ways to keep themselves sustainable and profitable.
-From tracking location to monitoring temperature, these companies are leading the way in meeting the growing needs of an increasingly savvy and demanding customer base.
+From tracking location and monitoring temperature to dash cams, these companies are leading the way in meeting the growing needs of an increasingly savvy and demanding customer base.

 But increasing demands don’t have to mean skyrocketing expenses and headaches for business owners and managers.
 The good news is that it’s not just one area that’s shifting in this new technology-driven direction.
 Every part of the chain is in motion, part of the evolution, so trucking companies aren’t responsible for making the change on their own.

 It does mean, however, that fleets must be ready for the evolution with effective technology in place and employees who are comfortable using it.

 A recent Food Logistics webinar, Software and Technology I discussed how software and technology is affecting every part of the global food supply chain.
 Watch the conversation with J.P.
 Wiggins, Co-Founder & Vice President of Logistics at 3GTMS, and Jemel Derbali, COO and Co-Founder at Wise Systems, as they talk about how this evolution is preparing the industry to support an increasingly complex supply chains, omnichannel grocery, regulatory compliance and recall events, and more.